As an Amazon Associate I earn from qualifying purchases.

 - Lock your tumbler up.
 If there are bears already roaming around your neighborhood (or your neighbor’s house attracts them) then you might need to place your tumbler in a shed/barn/etc. While winter composting isn’t very possible where we are we do keep adding scraps to our tumbler and simply place it in a shed where it out of the weather and the reach of hungry bears.

 - Consider adding an electric fence around your tumbler or pile.
 Some experts even suggest putting some peanut butter on the electric fence you the bear gets a shock and is less likely to return to your yard.

-- Last but not least, be aware of the type of tumbler you get.
-Something like an ecocomposter can actually be rolled around you yard and much be opened with a tool so, even if a bear wants in, the most he’ll be able to do is aerate your compost for you.
+- Be aware of the type of tumbler you get.
+Something like an ecocomposter can actually be rolled around your yard and much be opened with a tool so, even if a bear wants in, the most he’ll be able to do is aerate your compost for you.